dsc-courses/dsc40a-2023-sp/syllabus.md

 ## Acknowledgements 🙏

-Thanks to the following other instructors who have made contributions to this course: Justin Eldridge, Suraj Rampure, Yian Ma, Gal Mishne, and Giorgio Quer.
-Thanks also to the tutors and TAs who have supported this course!
+Thanks to other instructors of this course who have made various contributions, including but not limited to Justin Eldridge, Suraj Rampure, Yian Ma, and Gal Mishne.
+Thanks also to the many tutors and TAs who have supported this course since its inception!